youngd24/ThinClient/Wyse/7000/README.md

 power management: ts ttp tm stc 100mhzsteps hwpstate
 ```

-The data sheet I was looking at here https://thinclientbenefits.com/uploads/products/downloads/Wyse-7020-Thin-Client-Data-Sheet.pdf could be for a different version.
-Most of the eBay listings I see for the 7000's say they have the AMD dual-core CPU I have.
+The data sheet I was looking at [here](https://thinclientbenefits.com/uploads/products/downloads/Wyse-7020-Thin-Client-Data-Sheet.pdf could be for a different version.
+Most of the eBay listings I see for the 7000's say they have the AMD dual-core CPU I have).

 Further research seems to indicate that the 7010 did in fact ship with the dual core AMD G-T56N @ 1.5GHz the weird part is when I put the service tag from the unit I have (with the G-T56N processor shows as a 7020 from Dell.
 There's also the z series model numbers that seem to not be all that different across the 7010 and 7020 units, the one I have carries a tag on it calling it a Zx0Q which in other places shows as a 7020.